-Canada's new Anti-Spam Legislation (CASL) was enacted in December 2010, and is slated to enter into force in 2014.
+Canada's new Anti-Spam Legislation (CASL) was enacted in December 2010.
 A part of Canada's Strategy for the Digital Economy, the Act is intended to promote e-commerce by deterring spam, identity theft, phishing, spyware, viruses, and botnets, as well as misleading commercial representations online.
 The Act creates new offences, enforcement mechanisms and penalties to address these online threats.
+CASL’s email and communications provisions entered into force on July 1 2014.

 Canada is the last of the G-8 countries to introduce an over-arching legislative framework to address spam, which continues to represent approximately 80% of all global e-mail traffic.